o0cynix0o/SABnzbPPS/README.md

       "C:\path\to\project\Torrents.bat" "%F" "%L"
       ```
       Where `%F` is the file path and `%L` is the category of the torrent (e.g., "Movies" or "TVShow").
-   3. The script will automatically detect the category (Movies or TV Shows) and call the appropriate batch file to process the video.
+   3. The script will automatically reencode the media and call the appropriate API to process the video.

 * **SABnzbd**:
-   1. Add the **Movies.bat** or **TVShow.bat** script as post-processing triggers in your SABnzbd categories.
+   1. Add the **Movies.bat** or **TVShows.bat** script as post-processing triggers in your SABnzbd categories.
    2. When a file is downloaded, it will trigger the appropriate batch file, reencode the file, and organize it into the designated output directory (**ReEncodedFiles**).
+And then makes the approiate API call for further processing in either Sonarr or Radarr.

 ### Setting Up and Manually Processing Files Using Right-Click "Send To" Menu